 With 35% of all websites, WordPress is definitely one of the most popular content management systems around the world.
 Although it is being updated with new security measures continuously, it is not enough to keep the hackers.
 As an administrator, you should consider extra security measures to avoid unwanted situations.
-Here are some of the most important tips you can consider to keep your website secure.
+Here are some of the most important tips you can consider to keep your WordPress website secure.

 How to make your WordPress site secure?